By Alison Bate (Updated October 2020)

-My article about the perfume Bint el Sudan and my grandfather was published in Reader’s Digest Canada in December 2009.
+My grandfather’s role in creating the perfume Bint el Sudan was published a while ago in an article I wrote for Reader’s Digest Canada.

 Alawiyya Jamal, a Khartoum-based humanitarian officer, told me that no Sudanese wedding perfume is complete without Bint.